T of C

 白雲立 |

 Just as there have been a number of qin melodies on the present theme, there have also been various fine art depictions.
 The earliest version of the present scroll dates from the Song dynasty.
-The Boston Museum of Fine Arts has what might be the Song original, but it consists of only several leaves.
-The New York Metropolitan Museum of Art has a complete scroll copied in the Ming dynasty.
+The Boston Museum of Fine Arts has what might be several leaves from the Song original, but New York Metropolitan Museum of Art has a complete scroll copied in the Ming dynasty.
 Several other museums also have copies.
 Each of the 18 scenes corresponds, in order, to a verse of the 18 verse poem written ca. 770 CE by Liu Shang telling the story of the abduction of Cai Wenji by Central Asian nomads at the end of the Han dynasty.3 The titles that accompany each illustration here are the titles of the qin melody Da Hujia.
 Because each title is also a line from the corresponding verse of the poem, the poem, the painting and the melody (as on my recording: see timings) match perfectly.

 View Illustration 1 (also 2 / 3 / 4 / 5 / 6 / 7 / 8 / 9 / 10 / 11 / 12 / 13 / 14 / 15 / 16 / 17 / 18 )